 Additional resources and opportunities may be found in collections of documents and artifacts from broadcast, film and specialty archives.
 Some material is already online:

 The Black Film Center & Archive is the first archival repository dedicated to collecting, preserving, and making available historically and culturally significant films by and about black people.

 The Indiana University Libraries Moving Image Archive is one of the world's largest educational film and video collections.
 The archive contains items spanning nearly 80 years of film and television production.The Indiana University Cinema is located in the heart of the Bloomington campus and provides unique and enriching cinematic experiences.
 Each semester, it screens more than 120 film titles and hosts dozens of filmmakers and scholars.

-Beginning Fall 2018, the Media Scholars honors program provides enhanced opportunities for competitively selected incoming freshman students, offering honors coursework and multiple travel and professional development opportunities as students pursue their undergraduate degrees.
+The Media Scholars honors program provides enhanced opportunities for competitively selected incoming first-year students, offering honors coursework and multiple travel and professional development opportunities as students pursue their undergraduate degrees.

 The Hudson and Holland Scholars Program recruits students from under-represented minority backgrounds who display outstanding academic achievement, leadership, and commitment to social justice.

 - Boren Awards for International Study

 - Cindy Skjodt Study Abroad Scholarship

 - Office of the Vice President for Diversity, Equity, and Multicultural Affairs